Testicular Cancer Treatment in Tucson, AZ

 - Radiation– This treatment involves energy radiation beams that are designed to target and kill the cancerous cells or at least slow them from spreading.

-- Stem cell transplant and high-dose chemotherapy regimens– When chemotherapy is not effective or does not eliminate the cancer completely, doctors will administer higher doses of chemotherapy to fully remove it.
+- Stem cell transplant and high-dose chemotherapy regimens– When chemotherapy is not effective or does not eliminate the cancer completely, urologists will administer higher doses of chemotherapy to fully remove it.

-If you are looking for specialized treatment for testicular cancer near the Tuscon area, please contact Dr. Peter Burrows today at (520) 731-0600.
+Board-certified urologist Peter Burrows, MD has more than 20 years of experience diagnosing and treating testicular cancer.
+If you are looking for specialized treatment for testicular cancer near the Tucson area, please contact Dr. Peter Burrows today at (520) 731-0600.